 Students may prepay for meals (breakfast and lunch) on a weekly, biweekly, monthly, or on a semester basis.
-It is encouraged that students on a paid status or students who qualify for reduced price meals prepay; although, students may also pay the reduced price on a daily basis in the serving line.
+It is encouraged that students on a paid status or students who qualify for reduced price meals prepay; although, students may also on a daily basis in the serving line.
 Prepayments are normally taken on Monday.
 The policy regarding the day when prepayments are made is a school's decision.
 Payments may also be made online at www.myschoolbucks.com.
 The Pasadena Independent School District Child Nutrition Services will not accept personal checks.

 Specially marked food service envelopes are available for use by parents when sending money to the school.
 The envelope should be marked with the student's name, grade level, and the amount enclosed.
 Parents are strongly encouraged to continually monitor their child's meal account balance.
-When a student's meal account is depleted, the District will notify the parents via phone-message and with letters given to students at the point of sale of the outstanding account balance amount.
-If parents do not send payment for the outstanding account balance the student will receive an alternate meal.
-The student will be allowed to continue purchasing meals for up to two days.
+When a student's meal account is depleted, the District will notify the parents via phone-message and notices sent home with students.
+The student will be given a grace period of two days where lunches may be charged.
+If parents do not send payments for their outstanding account balance by the end of the grace period students will be offered a courtesy meal and campus administration will then follow up with parents.
 Ala Carte items may not be charged.